denimandsteel/vdw/events/_posts/2017-05-13-bubblescape_.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "BUBBLESCAPE "
-description: "A multi-day collaboration of the Vancouver Design Nerds, frida&frank, and Vancouver Design Foundation at Robson Square.<br> <br> A variety of pop-up experiences will enliven our inflatable bubble spaces, showing you first hand how they use design to create impact.
+description: "**Cancelled**<br> <br> Conflicting event for Falun Dafa Day means we are unable to run our programming today.
+Please enjoy our other VDW events!<br> <br> ..<br> <br> A multi-day collaboration of the Vancouver Design Nerds, frida&frank, and Vancouver Design Foundation at Robson Square.<br> <br> A variety of pop-up experiences will enliven our inflatable bubble spaces, showing you first hand how they use design to create impact.
 Plus surprise activities and guests to be announced.
 Sponsored by VIVA Vancouver.<br> <br> <b>Sunday Programming</b><br> <em>2-4pm: </em><br> Discordant Projects: When is a Museum?
 (Vancouver Design Edition)<br> TEALEAVES Tea Tasting"
-startTime: Thu-Sat 3-7pm, Sun 2-4pm
+startTime: Cancelled
 endTime:
 type:
 address: "Robson Square, 800 Robson Street, Vancouver, BC, Canada"